jgoco/COVID-Booking/README.md

 - Uses Mongoose with API calls to query MongoDB database and obtain stored information
     - Linked with the calendar React component, allows users and rec center administration to view class information
     - Allows rec center administration to create, edit, and delete classes
+- Created the userModel schema which is used for storing newly registered users and for validating form input.
 ### Unit 5: Release Engineering

 - Application deployed using Heroku